wearewiser/wiser-junior-fed-test/README.md

 ## Instructions

 Fork this repo.
 After downloading a local copy, you will need to run commands `npm install` and then `npm run dev` in order to run the local development server.
 When you have completed the task, push your code and email a link to engineering@wearewiser.com to let us know!
-You should spend around 2 hours on this task.
+You should spend up to 2 hours on this task.

 ## The test